Skip to main content

 Good evening,

-I am delighted to be here in Limerick, the home of Irish Aid, for this ‘townhall’ discussion on Ireland’s new international development policy.
+I am delighted to be here this evening in the Aula Maxima at NUIG for this ‘townhall’ discussion on Ireland’s new international development policy.

 Tonight’s conversation flows from the Government’s commitment to ensuring that Ireland meets the UN target for overseas development assistance of 0.7% of Gross National Income by 2030.
 This commitment is at the heart of Global Ireland, the Government’s plan to increase Irish influence and double Ireland’s global footprint.
 Today Ireland contributes around 0.3% of our GNI to international development.